ppjanka/Athena_BinarySystem/README.md

 Note:

- - One can only enroll a single function with EnrollUserExplicitSourceFunction().
-If there are multiple functions handling source terms (e.g., two for primary and secondary gravity, one for rotating frame), they need to be called from a wrapper function, and then EnrollUserExplicitSourceFunction() should be given that wrapper function as argument.
+ - At the time I was working on this code, one could only enroll a single function with EnrollUserExplicitSourceFunction().
+If there are multiple functions handling source terms (e.g., two for primary and secondary gravity, one for rotating frame), they may need to be called from a wrapper function, and then EnrollUserExplicitSourceFunction() should be given that wrapper function as argument.